rdner/rdner.de/content/_index.md

 ---
 # Hello, World!

-My name is [Denis](/about) and I'm a software engineer based in Berlin, Germany.
+My name is [Denis](/about) and I'm a principal software engineer based in Germany.

 In this blog I publish some thoughts and stories about things I'm interested in, such as: